“Many people spend more time planning the wedding than they do in planning the marriage.” –Zig Ziglar

 Call it DIY suicide or maybe just a control freak.
-I’m a glutton for punishment in some ways.
-I’m extremely driven when it comes to proving to myself that there’s nothing I can’t do.
+I’m a glutton for punishment I guess.
+I’m extremely driven when it comes to proving there’s nothing I can’t do.
 I wanted to do it all, every last little detail, including the cake!
 I thought it would be easy, they were all things I loved to do anyway.
-I’ve made a giant flag cake for an officer in the military, high heel and minion cupcakes for birthdays, a paintball cake and a Hulk busting through Legos cake for two boys birthday party.
+I’ve made a giant flag cake, high heel and minion cupcakes, a paintball cake and more.
 I make crafts galore, I can decorate on any size budget, and I have loads of creativity pouring out of my soul.
 And the money?
 Well of course, I was going to save a TON of it by doing it myself, right!?!
 Wrong.
 Not to mention the time it took to research, design, create, find vendors, arrange seating charts, make and mess up and eventually cave and buy a cake, and, and, and!
 The lists seemed never ending.
 This of course was for my own wedding.
 My attention to detail was far too extreme, eventually leading to the inability to finalize any decision.
-Oh, the demands we put on ourselves.
+Oh, the demands we put on ourselves!

 Planning a wedding is very stressful and not always fun.
 When we watch TV and see these DIY shows for homes, food, weddings, etc. we forget what we don’t see, the behind the scenes.
 There are so many details to take care of.
-My to do list consisted of so many things I was making myself sick and losing weight the weeks prior to the big day, about 12lbs. to be exact.
+My to do list consisted of so many things I began to make myself sick.
+I literally was losing weight the weeks prior to the big day, about 12lbs. to be exact.
 Now, I’m sure there are a few women who would love that but I can assure you that is not a healthy way to do it.
 Too many times to count I broke down crying, fought with my family and friends over opinions, and bit my man’s head off.
-I wanted nothing more than the wedding to be over.
-I’m sure the stress I burdened myself with for this special day was not only not necessary, but absolutely absurd.
+I wanted nothing more than for the wedding to be over.
 I took the first day of the rest of our lives and turned it into a dreaded event.
-A day where my soon to be husband and I were supposed to do nothing but laugh and love and celebrate that love and share that love with our family and friends.
-Now I understand the true meaning of bridezilla.
-All to save money, money that is earned to be spent.
-Money that is made so that we may enjoy the fruits of our labors.
-What better fruit than a day to celebrate a unity with someone you want to spend the rest of your life with.
+Now I understood the true meaning of bridezilla.
+All to save money.
 I was so worried my special day wouldn’t be what I wanted and how I envisioned it.
 I thought by hiring a planner they would be imposing their will on my dream.
 Silliness.
-The planner would have been working for me, recommending for me, negotiating for me, serving as a mediator for me, providing me nothing more than advice and references for the industry they already know and so much more.
-The best part is they would have been doing all the nitty gritty stuff and I would have just got to do all the fun stuff they show on TV.
-Are you kidding me?
-I could have had my TV show without the behind the scenes?
-Ohhhh!
-That’s the part we don’t see, the work the teams of people do so that we may enjoy the pretty and romantic sides of things.
+The planner would have been working for me, recommending for me, negotiating for me, serving as a mediator for me, providing me nothing more than advice and references for the industry they already knew.
+Its always best to save money but not at the expense of losing your sanity.

 Lesson 1: Leave the boring work to the professionals who do it because they enjoy it and participate in the all the parts you enjoy.

 Wedding planning takes A LOT of time.
 If wedding planning can be a full-time career/job for a professional, imagine how you are going to juggle that full-time job with your own full time job, family time for a fiancé or kids or other family and friends.
 Not everyone’s boss is ok with them stalking Pinterest on the company dime.
-Don’t worry we won’t tell.
+Don’t worry we won’t tell!
 It’s so much more than we can even begin to fathom until we are waist deep in bridal planning.
 My weekends and nights and extremely early morning hours were dedicated to flower arrangement planning, cake design, décor choices and creating.
 I no longer had time for anything outside of my wedding.
 Now don’t get me wrong, of course there are exceptions to this rule.
-There are the brides who are naturals at it or have been planning it since they were 2 yrs. old and already know exactly how their wedding is going to look or the bride who doesn’t need all the goodies, just her groom.
-There are the ones who say no thanks to DIY and get help from day 1.
-Me personally, I wanted all the goodies and hoopla’s and on and ons.
+There are the brides who are naturals at it or have been planning it since they were 2 yrs. old and already know exactly how their wedding is going to look.
+Me personally, I wanted it all.
 After all, I planned to marry once and this was my chance to be the Disney princess I had watched growing up.
-This was going to be the celebration of our love that would be burned in our minds forever.
-The day we would reflect on for every anniversary to come.
-This was tradition combined with modern times.
 The unity of a man and woman and their families is special and has always been celebrated that way and our day would be no different.
-That was my thought process.
-Please note my insanity through the lack of acknowledgement of time and effort and balancing acts.
-In an age where DIY is so popular, we forget even they have help behind the scenes to share their time and talents.
+In an age where DIY is so popular, we forget even they have help behind the scenes.
+They too, only have 24 hours in a day.

 Lesson 2: We only have so many hours in the day and so many hands that can only work so fast.
 Share the load, there’s nothing wrong with it and you won’t lose any control of the end result.

 Choosing a great vendor can be as hard as finding a lifelong friend.
 What are you supposed to look for in a vendor?
 What things should I ask for from the vendor?
 How do I know who to negotiate with and when?
-I have a really great sense of people and personalities; however, a lot of people are really good at sales and acting also.
-I have been on this beautiful planet for 34 extremely short years but had only been on it for 21 shorter years when I assumed everyone had the same work ethic my parents instilled in me.
+I had only been on it for 21 short years when I assumed everyone had the same work ethic my parents instilled in me.
 They do not all come in one shape and size.
-Vendors are people just like you and I. Some are people who will keep their word and follow through with every promise they make.
+Some are people who will keep their word and follow through with every promise they make.
 They will work tirelessly to make sure this happens jumping through burning hoops of fire.
-Others care about getting your hard-earned dollars in the easiest way they can.
-They are not concerned with their reputation or integrity.
-They are however, skilled in the art of empty promises disguised as overflowing promises.
-What a tangled web they weave in an industry filled with competition.
-We thought ratings and reviews online would help us weed out the bad ones.
-Then we found out that they can make those themselves and pay people to do so and remove the ones they don’t want on there and, and, and.
-Is it me or are there a lot of “ands” in wedding planning.
+Others care only about getting your hard-earned dollars in the easiest way they can.
 This brings us back to lesson 2, how much time can you dedicate to the milelong lists of vendors?
-When you are on a timeline you don’t have much leeway in the way of trial and error and weeding out the good, the bad and the ugly.
+When you are on a timeline you don’t have much time in the way of trial and error and weeding out the good, the bad and the ugly.
 Sometimes the only way to get a discount is through a wedding planner.
 Planners provide vendors with repeat business where as a couple does not.
 The repeat business gives them an incentive to provide the planner with a better price.
 They want to please the planner so that they continue to come back.
 They know couples won’t be returning.
 The planner can also help with any contracts you must enter in with the vendor to ensure there are no hidden costs, fees or lack of services.